 Similarly, HNO3 → H+ + NO-3

-Ans.
-An aqueous solution of acid conduct electricity because of the presence of charged particles called ions in it.
+Ans: An aqueous solution of acid conducts electricity because of the presence of charged particles called ions in it.
 When dissolved in water, acids dissociate to form ions.

 These ions are responsible for conducting electricity.

-Q.1.
+Q1.
 You have two solutions, A and B. The pH of solution A is 6, and the pH of solution B is 8.
 Which solution has more hydrogen ion concentration?
-Which of this is acidic, and which one is basic?
+Which of these is acidic, and which one is basic?

-Ans.
-The concentration of H+(aq) can have a varied effect on the nature of the solution.
-With an increase in H+ ion concentration, the solution becomes more acidic, while a decrease of H+ ion causes an increase in the basicity of the solution.
+Ans: The concentration of H+(aq) can have a varied effect on the nature of the solution.
+With an increase in H+ ion concentration, the solution becomes more acidic, while a decrease in H+ ion causes an increase in the basicity of the solution.